drumildeshpande/mnist-tf/README.md

 ![Correct Predictions](images/examples.png)

-1. Correctly classified examples.
+*1. Correctly classified examples.*

 ![Incorrect Predictions](images/error_examples.png)

-1. Incorrectly classified examples.
+*2. Incorrectly classified examples.*

 ![Activation Map](images/activations.png)

-1. This shows the weights of the neural netowrk for each class.
-As you can see the neural network learns a representation for each digit.
+*3. This shows the weights of the neural netowrk for each class.
+As you can see the neural network learns a representation for each digit.*

 ![Confusion Matrix](images/conf_matrix.png)

-1. Confusion matrix, Shows the classifcation for data points.
+*4. Confusion matrix, Shows the classifcation for data points.*